WHY BECOME A CASA VOLUNTEER?

 Training is held in our offices, from 6-9pm, two nights a week over a five week period.

-After training, you are sworn in as an Officer of the Court.
+Graduation!
+You are sworn in as an Officer of the Court.